pscally1005/pscally1005.github.io/_posts/chicken/2023-11-28-soy-sauce-chicken.markdown

 Cook: 30
 Source1:
 Source2:
+tags:
+- roast
+- simple
+- asian
+- cutlet
+- breast
+- bake
+- gochujang
+- marinade
 Description: This dish is a perfect prepare ahead meal for an easy dinner.
 I called to marinate the chicken and sprouts, that way it's easier to put together come dinner time.
 This pairs well with a side of brown rice cooked in the same seasonings listed below.
 Instructions:
 - Slice your chicken into evenly sliced thin cutlets, and add to a large bowl.
-Mix with the seasonings (soy sauce, gochujan, lemon, pepper, paprika, chili powder, and onion powder), and let marinade in the fridge for at least an hour<br><br>
+Mix with the seasonings (soy sauce, gochujang, lemon, pepper, paprika, chili powder, and onion powder), and let marinade in the fridge for at least an hour<br><br>

 - Meanwhile, prepare the brussel sprouts.
 Add them to a large bowl and mix with the seasonings (soy sauce, sesame oil, lemon juice, pepper, paprika, chili powder, and garlic powder).
 Marinate this in the fridge as well<br><br>